 If you must have chocolate every day, you might want to cut back on the solid chocolate candies which are packed with fat and sugar.
 If chocolate cake is causing you problems, try cooking with semi sweet or dark chocolate.
 Try a chocolate cake recipe that calls for unsweetened cocoa.

-If you are looking to find hypnotherapy in Bedlington, Newcastle, Sunderland, Gateshead or Durham for help with addiction to chocolate, contact hypnotist Ian Smith at Quays Clinic.
+If you are looking to find hypnotherapy in Bedlington, Newcastle and Sunderland, Gateshead for help with addiction to chocolate, contact hypnotist Ian Smith at Quays Clinic.
 Hypnotherapist Ian Smith is an Internationally respected therapist who has many years of experience in helping his clients with chocolate addiction.

 Please read our terms and conditions.
 Click here.